By Daniel Hunt

 The cast of Bacurau made their own protest at Cannes this year where it received the Jury Prize.
 Three years on, the situation in Brazil has greatly worsened, more so than even the most pessimistic fears, and Mendonça Filho’s latest reflects the convergence of governmental and transnational violence which have engulfed it.

-Starring Mendonça Filho’s regular collaborator Sonia Braga playing local doctor Domingas, and features prolific German actor Udo Kier (Suspiria) as the mysterious Michael.
-It also cast many citizens of the town of Barra in the state of Rio Grande do Norte where it was shot, and the producers held a 2000 capacity premiere for the locals, whose nearest cinema is over 100km away.
+Starring Mendonça Filho’s regular collaborator Sonia Braga playing local doctor Domingas, and featuring prolific German actor Udo Kier (Suspiria) as the mysterious Michael, it also cast many citizens of the town of Barra in the state of Rio Grande do Norte where it was shot, and the producers held a 2000 capacity premiere for the locals, whose nearest cinema is over 100km away.

 Set in the very near future, Bacarau takes its name from the tiny fictional town in which it is set, in a remote mountainous region deep in the northeastern state of Pernambuco.
 We are first introduced to Teresa (Bárbara Colen), travelling in by water tanker, who is returning home for the funeral of Bacarau’s matriarch Carmelita (Lia de Itamaracá).